Rocket Companies Seeks U.S. IPO As Loan Growth Continues (Pending:RKT)

 The firm provides an array of consumer and home loan products in the U.S.

-Rocket, previously known as Quicken Loans, is well positioned to take advantage of digital processing demand from consumers.
+Rocket, previously known as Quicken Loans, is well-positioned to take advantage of digital processing demand from consumers.

 Quick Take